andrinelo/norwegian-nlp/README.md

 * Bokmål Wikipedia; 160 million words;
 * Nynorsk Wikipedia; 40 million words;

 The corpus files are excluded from the code due to size and easy availability online.
+We collected this data on the 20th of January.

 To count the number of pronouns in Norsk Aviskorpus:
 1. Download [Norsk Aviskorpus](https://www.nb.no/sprakbanken/ressurskatalog/oai-nb-no-sbr-4/)